nvanzandt/CS411-Bookify/README.md

 ## About
 Bookify is a web application that generates a Spotify playlist inspired by a user's chosen book.
 This project was made for my
 CS411: Software Engineering class as a team of 4 people.
-The assignment required that we create an application that uses a database, 2 APIs, third-party authentication, and a decoupled architecture.
+The assignment required that we create an application which uses a database, 2 APIs, third-party authentication, and a decoupled architecture.

 ## Technologies